Collaborators of Sports Medicine Research

 Jeffrey B. Driban, Ph.D., ATC, CSCS | Co-founder

 Jeffrey B. Driban, Ph.D., ATC, CSCS is an Associate Professor in the Department of Medicine at Tufts University School of Medicine and a member of the Special and Scientific Staff at Tufts Medical Center.
 The goal of his research is to explore novel biomarkers and imaging markers to better understand osteoarthritis pathophysiology and potential phenotypes.
 Dr. Driban received his Bachelor of Science in Athletic Training from the University of Delaware.
 He received a Master of Education and Doctor of Philosophy in Kinesiology with an Emphasis in Athletic Training from Temple University.
 He completed a post-doctoral research fellowship in the Division of Rheumatology at Tufts Medical Center.
-Dr. Driban also aims to raise awareness about osteoarthritis and promote primary and secondary prevention strategies for physically active individuals as the Chair of the Athletic Trainers’ Osteoarthritis Consortium and by serving as the Vice Chair of the Osteoarthritis Action Alliance.
+Dr. Driban also aims to raise awareness about osteoarthritis and promote primary and secondary prevention strategies for physically active individuals as the Chair of the Athletic Trainers’ Osteoarthritis Consortium and by serving as the Chair of the Osteoarthritis Action Alliance.
 Dr. Driban serves on the editorial board of the Journal of Rheumatology, BMC Musculoskeletal Disorders, Journal of Athletic Training, and International Journal of Athletic Training and Therapy.

 Lisa (Chinn) Custer, Ph.D., ATC